kworlanyo/Mitchell-And-Associates-Law-Firm-Website/README.md

-# LLM Law Firm Website
+# Mitchell & Associates Law Firm Website

-This is a responsive website built as my first DCI project using only HTML and CSS.
+This is a responsive website built as my first Digital Career Institute (DCI) Web Development Course project using only HTML and CSS.

 ## Project Overview

-The project presents a fully responsive website designed for the law firm "LLM," created entirely using only HTML and CSS.
+The project presents a fully responsive website designed for the law firm "Mitchell & Associates," created entirely using only HTML and CSS.
 The purpose of this project was to simulate the development of a website for a law firm while focusing on responsiveness and clean design.

 ## Features